PKU-Alignment/omnisafe/docs/source/saferl/focops.rst

     +++
     The proof of the :bdg-success-line:`Corollary 2` can be seen in the :bdg-success:`Appendix`, click on this :bdg-success-line:`card` to jump to view.

-The last term in the gradient expression in Equation :eq:`focops-eq-9` cannot be evaluated since we do not have access to :math:`\pi^*`.
+The last term in the gradient expression in :eq:`focops-eq-9` cannot be evaluated since we do not have access to :math:`\pi^*`.
 Since :math:`\pi_{\theta_k}` and :math:`\pi^*` are 'close', it is reasonable to assume that :math:`E_{s \sim d^{\pi_k}, a \sim \pi^*}\left[A_{\pi_{\theta_k}}(s, a)\right] \approx E_{s \sim d^{\pi_k}, a \sim \pi_{\theta_k}}\left[A_{\pi_{\theta_k}}(s, a)\right]=0`.
 In practice, this term can be set to zero, which gives the updated term: